Suman1801/soil-erosion-RUSLE-GEE/README.md

 ## 🌍 Study Area

 The area of interest (AOI) in this project is the **Umran basin of Meghalaya**, defined using HydroSHEDS Level 12 basin boundaries.
-You can change the `mainID` to extract different major river basins or upload your own shapefile or geometry.
+You can change the `mainID` to extract different major river basins or upload your own shapefile or geometry for your own AOI.

 ```javascript
 var dataset = ee.FeatureCollection("WWF/HydroSHEDS/v1/Basins/hybas_12")